seborama/fuego/README.md

 The code documentation and some examples can be found on [godoc](http://godoc.org/github.com/seborama/fuego).

-**The tests form the best source of documentation.
-Fuego comes with a good collection of unit tests and testable Go examples.
+**The tests form the best source of documentation. **ƒuego** comes with a good collection of unit tests and testable Go examples.
 Don't be shy, open them up and read them and tinker with them!**

 **Note however that most tests use unbuffered channels to help detect deadlocks.
 In real life scenarios, it is recommended to use buffered channels for increased performance.**